 In 1976, a new strain of influenza emerged that bore similarities to the strain that caused the deadly 1918 flu pandemic.
 A vaccine consisting of the inactivated strain was prepared and administered to mitigate the impact of a pandemic if it were to occur.
 Fortunately, the feared pandemic never occurred.
 However, safety surveillance installed and expanded as part of this program picked up clusters of GBS in the recently vaccinated.
 Although this adverse event was quite rare, it was shown to be significantly associated with this particular vaccine, and the program was terminated in late 1976 amid much public criticism.
 Enhanced surveillance for GBS after influenza vaccination has been conducted since this time [1, 3].

-The incidence of GBS due to all causes has been estimated as 0.4-4.0 cases per 100,000 person-years .
+The incidence of GBS due to all causes has been estimated as 0.4-4.0 cases per 100,000 person-years, with higher rates with increasing age .
 Clinical trials do not approach the size necessary to examine a potential causal association between vaccines and a rare adverse event like GBS .
 A systematic literature review identified 24 relevant controlled studies with unduplicated data, including 9 cohort [3, 5-12], 3 case-control [13-15] and 12 self-controlled studies [16-27].
 The association with influenza vaccines discussed below was age related showing decreasing risk with decreasing age.
 The available evidence did not reveal an increased risk in children.